mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/data-feeds/Publishing Data.md

 Pragma makes publishing data easy because there is no off-chain infrastructure, so publishing only requires signing and timestamping data before sending it on-chain.
 All of this can be done with a simple, stateless node that costs a few dollars a month to run.

+*Estimated Time*: A few hours to a day depending on your underlying data infrastructure.

 Here is the step-by-step breakdown:

 ### 1. Account Setup